ivandokov/phockup/readme.md

 Organize the files in selected format or using the default year/month/day format but keep original filenames by using the flag `-o | --original-names`.

 ### File Type
 By default, Phockup addresses both image and video files.
-If you want to restrict your command to either images or videos only, use `-x | --file-type=[image|video]`.
+If you want to restrict your command to either images or videos only, use `--file-type=[image|video]`.

 ### Fix incorrect dates
 If date extracted from photos is incorrect, you can use the `-f | --date-field` option to set the correct exif field to get date information from.
 Use this command to list which fields are available for a file: